 All LEAD Scholars are welcome to participate in LEAD Council which provides important services to the LEAD Scholars' community.
-The LEAD Council plans and implements social and educational programming throughout the academic year including the beginning of the year Meet and Greet, the Halloween Game Night, the Holiday Party and the Mr. and Mrs. LEAD Pageant.
-The LEAD Council also oversees the participation requirement process.
+The LEAD Council plans and implements social and educational programming throughout the academic year.
+These events include the beginning of the year Meet and Greet, Halloween Game Night, a Holiday Party, the annual LEAD Pageant, and many more.
+The LEAD Council also oversees the required participation requirement process for all LEAD students.

 LEAD Week Student Staff Positions

 All LEAD Scholars who participated in LEAD Week are invited to apply for LEAD Week Student Staff Positions.
 The hiring process begins in Winter quarter and will be announced via email and Facebook.
 Students are asked to complete a short application, submit an updated resume and a recommendation from a staff or faculty member.
 A select number of students will be invited to participate in an interview.